1. He attended nearly a dozen schools and failed the third grade.

 4. Bobby ran most of his elder brother’s political campaigns.

-Thanks in part to an eight-year age difference, the two brothers were not close as youths.
-It wasn’t until the 1950s that John gained a greater appreciation for his brother’s tenacity and shrewdness.
-When JFK’s first campaign for the U.S. Senate began to flounder in early 1952, Kennedy patriarch Joe Sr. demanded the Bobby be hired to right the ship.
-Initially reluctant to put his own career on hold to serve his elder brother, Bobby proved adept at the job and went on to manage John’s successful 1958 senate re-election and 1960 presidential campaigns.
+Thanks in part to an eight-year age difference, the JFK and RFK were not close as youths.
+It wasn’t until the 1950s that Jack gained a greater appreciation for his brother’s tenacity and shrewdness.
+When JFK’s first campaign for the U.S. Senate began to flounder in early 1952, Kennedy patriarch Joe Sr. demanded that Bobby be hired to right the ship.
+Initially reluctant to put his own career on hold to serve his elder brother, Bobby proved adept at the job and went on to manage his brother’s successful 1958 senate re-election and 1960 presidential campaigns.

 5. JFK put him in charge of the plot to overthrow Fidel Castro.